profSeeger/QGIS-Tableau-Workshops/docs/tableau/agenda.md

 permalink: /tableau/agenda/
 ---

-Tableau  agenda will be added here after February 15th
+The Introduction to Tableau workshop agenda will be added here soon!